-Time Sync - Accurate time sync on a daily basis.
+Clock Sync - Accurate clock sync on a daily basis.
 Provides foundation for accurate reporting.
-Eliminates biannual time sync required for daylight saving time.
+Eliminates biannual time clock sync required for daylight saving time.

 Remote Viewing and Administration - Web-based application provides ability to log in from any computer within the hospital equipped with a web browser or computers outside the hospital network with a VPN connection.
 All functions of the system are available, including viewing of individual readiness tests and the ability to manage, set up, and configure the system.